cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/04-comparison.md

 ~~~
 {: .output}

 A folder named `results` showed up on this folder.
-Lets go check it's content.
+Lets go check its content.

 ~~~
 cd results